 Complaints against students for other forms of discrimination and harassment are processed in accordance with the Student Policies and Procedures on Discrimination and Harassment and should be filed with the Dean of the school in which the respondent student is enrolled.
 Complaints against students are investigated under the appropriate Dean’s Discipline procedure of the respondent student’s school.

-On January 17, 2014, the University launched a new website portal to connect Columbia students and employees to important information about discrimination, harassment and gender-based misconduct at Columbia.
-This new website, called “Sexual Respect,” is an information clearinghouse for students and employees who wish to learn more about the important issues, policies and resources briefly described in this email.
-We encourage you to visit our website and bookmark the site at: http://titleix.columbia.edu/.
+The University provides a website to connect Columbia students and employees to important information about discrimination, harassment and gender-based misconduct at Columbia.
+The website, called “Sexual Respect,” is an information clearinghouse for students and employees who wish to learn more about the important issues, policies and resources briefly described in this email.
+We encourage you to visit our website and bookmark the site at: https://sexualrespect.columbia.edu.

 Helpline: (212) 854-HELP (4357)